CGodinho/R/00-Basics/Readme.md

 # Basics

 This directory presents basic usage of R core functions.
-Each case is presented in a single file to be executed within R Studio-
+Each case is presented in a single file to be executed within R Studio.

-## Vectors
+## vectors

 Examples of vector creation and processing.
 Vectors are one of the fundamental data structures in R.

+## workspace

+Basic commands for environment setup and operating system settings from console.